U.S. Route 1 in Georgia: Richmond County

-US 1, SR 4, and SR 540 curve to the east-northeast and cross over Boggy Gut Creek.
+US 1, SR 4, and SR 540 curve to the northeast and cross over Boggy Gut Creek.
 After curving back to the northeast, they cross over Sandy Run Creek.
-Then, they curve to the east, before curving to the east-northeast.
+Then, they curve to the east, before curving to the northeast.
 The highways leave Augusta, enter the city limits of Blythe, and temporarily leave the edge of Fort Gordon.
-They intersect the western terminus of Church Street, which leads to Blythe city hall, a U.S. Post Office, and Blythe Elementary School.
+They intersect Church Street, which leads to Blythe city hall, a U.S. Post Office, and Blythe Elementary School.
 They begin a curve to the northeast.
-On this curve, they intersect SR 88 and the southern terminus of Hoods Chapel Road.
+On this curve, they intersect SR 88 and Hoods Chapel Road.
 They leave Blythe and reenter Augusta.
 They curve to the north-northeast and cross over South Prong Creek.
 The concurrency begins to parallel the southeastern edge of Fort Gordon again and begins to curve back to the northeast.
 On this curve, they cross over Spirit Creek.
 This crossing is just south of Gordon Lakes Golf Course.
-They intersect the northern terminus of Willis Foreman Road, which is a connector to US 25/SR 121.
+They intersect Willis Foreman Road, which is a connector to US 25/SR 121.
 This is before an interchange with Tobacco Road, which leads to Fort Gordon's Gate 5.
 Just after this interchange, they have an intersection with a former portion of US 1.
-They cross over Butler Creek, meet another former portion of US 1, and curve to the east-northeast to an intersection with the northern terminus of Meadowbrook Drive and the southern terminus of Barton Chapel Road.
+They cross over Butler Creek, meet another former portion of US 1, and curve to the east-northeast to an intersection with Meadowbrook Drive and Barton Chapel Road.
 The roadway begins a curve back to the northeast.
 At an interchange with I-520 (Bobby Jones Expressway; and its unsigned companion designation SR 415), both SR 540 and the Fall Line Freeway end.
 US 1 and SR 4 pass Augusta Technical College and then intersect Lumpkin Road, which functions as a bypass south of the main part of Augusta.
 They then meet Wheeless Road, which helps connect the southern and central parts of the city.
-They pass Hillcrest Memorial Cemetery before meeting the northern terminus of Richmond Hill Road.
+They pass Hillcrest Memorial Cemetery before meeting Richmond Hill Road.
 They cross over Rocky Creek just before intersecting US 78/US 278/SR 10 (Gordon Highway).
 Here, US 1 turns right onto Gordon Highway, while SR 4 continues into the heart of the city.
-The four highways curve slightly to the east-southeast to an interchange with US 25/SR 121 (Peach Orchard Road), which both join the concurrency.
-The six highways take Gordon Highway to the east-northeast and intersect the northern terminus of Doug Barnard Parkway (former SR 56 Spur) and the southern terminus of Molly Pond Road.
-Gordon Highway curves to the north-northeast and intersects Laney Walker Boulevard, thus effectively entering downtown.
+The four highways curve slightly to the east-northeast to an interchange with US 25/SR 121 (Peach Orchard Road), which both join the concurrency.
+The six highways take Gordon Highway to the northeast and intersect Doug Barnard Parkway (former SR 56 Spur) and Molly Pond Road.
+Gordon Highway curves to the north-northeast and intersects Laney Walker Boulevard, entering downtown.
 It travels just to the northwest of Magnolia Cemetery, Cedar Grove Cemetery, and May Park and southeast of James Brown Arena.
 A short distance later, they travel to the east of Old Medical College and the Old Government House, then have an interchange with US 25 Bus./SR 28 (Broad Street).
-Here, US 25 Bus. meets its southern terminus.
+Here, US 25 Bus. meets its end.
 Just after this interchange, the highway crosses over the Savannah River into South Carolina.
 At the state line, SR 10, and Gordon Highway end, while US 1, US 25, US 78, and US 278, concurrent with South Carolina Highway 121 (SC 121) travel on the Jefferson Davis Highway to the northeast toward North Augusta.